rvnrstnsyh/nocc/README.md

 ## Installation

-    1)  Download retrmail-x.y.tar.gz (where x and y are version numbers) (or retrmail-x.y.zip for Windows' users). https://github.com/rvnrstnsyh/retrmail
+    1)  Download retrmail-x.y.tar.gz (where x and y are branch or version numbers) (or retrmail-x.y.zip for Windows' users). https://github.com/rvnrstnsyh/retrmail